THE Ford Puma is Ford's best seller in the UK and it also recently became Britain's most popular new car.

 If you need even more space you can collapse the split-folding rear seats to get class-leading room.

-According to the WLTP figures it is capable of as much as 58.9mpg with a low figure of 38.2mpg and I averaged almost 50mpg during a week of mixed driving.
+According to the official WLTP figures it is capable of as much as 61.4mpg with a low figure of 44.8mpg and I averaged over 50mpg during many miles of mixed driving.

 This model features exclusive 17-inch alloys, privacy glass for the rear costing £250 extra, front fog lights with cornering lights and LED rear lamps.

-I loved this Puma and it was a smashing car to drive with great handling and a comfortable ride even with its sports suspension.
+I liked this Puma and it was a fun car to drive with great handling and a comfortable ride with its standard suspension.